Moonbeam49/MapGenerator/README.md

 - [Development time](#development-time)

 # Installation Guide
-Download the required version for Windows (link) or Linux (link) from here and unpack the archive on your hard drive, then run the unpacked executable (MapGenerator.exe or MapGenerator.x86_64) to start the application.
+Download the [version for Windows](https://github.com/Moonbeam49/MapGenerator/blob/main/Builds/MapGeneratorWin.zip) from here and unpack the archive on your hard drive, then run the unpacked executable (MapGenerator.exe or MapGenerator.x86_64) to start the application.

-Windows version might require the latest version of directX (link) and vcredist (link).
+Windows version might require the latest version of [directX](https://www.microsoft.com/en-us/Download/confirmation.aspx?id=35) and [vcredist](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 [Back to top](#table-of-contents)
 # Controls